devmunro/intro-to-flask/README.md

 - You can optionally add host="0.0.0.0" to make the app accessible externally.

 - `render_template()` **by default looks in the `templates/` folder**, so Flask knows where to find your HTML files.
+- Dynamic routes allow you to pass variables from the URL into templates, e.g., /blog/<post_id> lets us show different posts based on post_id.